 '''

 class fish extends Object {

 num size = \lceil 1 \rceil

-num getWeight(){ this: fish.size }
+num getWeight(){ this:fish.size }

-num grow(num\ a){ this: fish.size := (+\ a\ this: fish.size) }
+num grow(num a){ this:fish.size := (+ a this:fish.size) }

-num eat(fish\ f){ this. grow(f.getWeight()) }
+num eat(fish f){ this.grow(f.getWeight()) }

 }

-class color fish extends fish {
+class colorfish extends fish {

 num color = \lceil 7 \rceil

-num getWeight(){ ( super this: fish.getWeight() this: color fish.color) }
+num getWeight(){ ( super this:fish.getWeight() this:colorfish.color) }

 }

-new fish.eat(new\ color fish)
+new fish.eat(new colorfish)

 '''

 The fish class contains the field size and the methods getWeight, grow, and eat.
 The getWeight method returns the value of the size field in this.
-The grow method increments the size method of this, and the eat method calls grow with the weight of the given fish.
+The grow method increments the size field of this, and the eat method calls grow with the weight of the given fish.
 The colorfish class adds a color field, and overrides the getWeight method.
-The overriding declaration chains to fish's getWeight, and multiplying the result by the fish's color.
-(Nevermind that color usually does not change a real fish's weight!)
+The overriding declaration chains to fish's getWeight and multiplies the result by the fish's color.

 A well-formed MiniJava program must obey certain high-level constraints: every class name must be declared only once, the built-in class Object must not be declared, the fields of each class must be unique, the methods of each class must be unique, and every class that is used must be declared.
-These properties are most easily captured by relations built on "is in", which relates arbitrary symbol sequences, and using $\cdots$ , which stands for an arbitrary sequence of symbols with balanced braces and parentheses.
+These properties are most easily captured by relations defined with "is in", which relates arbitrary symbol sequences, and with "...", which stands for an arbitrary sequence of symbols with balanced braces and parentheses.